This time I will answer the most frequently asked questions. Some of them I saw on the internet, while others were sent to my e-mail.

 48. Do shrimp need plants?

 No, shrimp do not need plants.
-However, plants will greatly benefit shrimp tank (additional filtration, aeration, hiding places, etc.).
+However, plants will greatly benefit shrimp tanks (additional filtration, aeration, hiding places, etc.).

 49. How can I tell a male from a female shrimp?